About LifeWays

 The practice of LifeWays invites you to rest in relationship with rivers and trees, to feel the texture of weathered bark, and to notice how squalls of light move through the shadows left after late summer rain.

-These signatures of belonging reveal themselves when we pause and attune to the layers of presence resting just beneath the wind-burnished surface.
+These traces reveal themselves when we pause and attune to the layers of presence resting just beneath the wind-burnished surface.

 LifeWays listens to the full rhythm of the land;